|

 THORBURN:

-Scottish surname transferred to forename use, itself from a form of Old
+Scottish surname transferred to forename use, derived from Old

 bear."